frederic-perez/AmE-dictionary/data/dictionary.md

 __tix__ _pl n_ _informal_ Tickets.
 __tixker__
 __tizzy__
+__tmesis__ _n_ The insertion of a word or part of a word in another word.
+Examples: another = “a whole nother” absolutely = “abso-freakin’-lutely” somewhere = “some bloody where”
 __to be at sea__
 __to be in the clear__
 __to be unheard of__